pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

  2. Unbind all bound consumers.

 The first step is represented by a :ref:`call_report`.
-Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required complete step 2.
+Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required to complete step 2.
-The total number of spawned :ref:`call_report` depends on how many consumers are bound to the repository.
+The total number of spawned tasks depends on how many consumers are bound to the repository.

 | :method:`delete`